 Final tips for learning der, die and das

-Another simple trick is to make sure you learn the appropriate article alongside each noun when you expand your vocabulary.
+Another simple trick is to make sure you learn the appropriate articles in German alongside each noun when you expand your vocabulary.
 If you start to see the article and the noun as being inseparable, it will become much easier.
 If you write new vocabulary down, consider colour coordinating words with highlighters, so you know their gender.